About USC Gould

 International Refugee Assistance Project (IRAP)

-The Iraqi Refugee Assistance Project helps Iraqi refugees escape from harm and persecution by providing legal representation and policy advocacy, as well as helping them navigate the rules and processes of resettlement in the United States.
+The International Refugee Assistance Project helps refugees escape harm and persecution by providing legal representation and policy advocacy, as well as supporting them through the resettlement process in the United States.

 Jewish Law Students Association (JLSA)